solana-labs/solana/rfcs/0007-staking-rewards.md

 Initial Proof of Stake (PoS) (i.e. using in-protocol asset, SOL, to provide secure consensus) design ideas outlined here.
 Solana will implement a proof of stake reward/security scheme for node validators on the network.
 The purpose is threefold:

 - Align validator incentives with that of the greater network through skin-in-the-game deposits at risk
-- Avoid 'nothing at stake' branch voting issues by implementing slashing rules aimed at promoting branch convergence
+- Avoid 'nothing at stake' fork voting issues by implementing slashing rules aimed at promoting fork convergence
 - Provide an avenue for validator rewards provided as a function of validator participation in the network.

 While many of the details of the specific implementation are currently under consideration and are expected to come into focus through specific modeling studies and parameter exploration on the Solana testnet, we outline here our current thinking on the main components of the PoS system.
 Much of this thinking is based on the current status of Casper FFG, with optimizations and specific attributes to be modified as is allowed by Solana's Proof of History (PoH) blockchain data structure.